We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - whole grains

-- vegetables, such as cauliflower, carrots, and dark leafy greens
+- vegetables, including dark, leafy greens

 - meat, such as beef liver and poultry

 B vitamins are water-soluble, which means that the body cannot store them.
 The body excretes in the urine whatever it does not use.
 This is why people should consume water-soluble vitamins on a daily basis.

 Although dietary sources are best, many people may need a B complex supplement to meet their needs.

 - older age

 - the presence of conditions that impact the digestive system